Josh Lattanzi

-Josh Lattanzi, is an American musician best known for his collaborations with Norah Jones, Ben Kweller, The Lemonheads, Albert Hammond Jr., and The Candles.
+Josh Lattanzi is an American musician best known for his collaborations with Norah Jones, Ben Kweller, The Lemonheads, Albert Hammond Jr., and The Candles.

 Early life

 Lattanzi graduated from Berklee College of Music in 1994.

 Early Collaborations

 Lattanzi recorded and toured with Juliana Hatfield 1998–2002.
 He recorded background vocals on James Taylor's 2003 release, October Road.
-He joined Ivy (band) as their touring guitar player during tours from 2002–2004.
+He joined Ivy as their touring guitar player during tours from 2002–2004.

 2001–2005: Ben Kweller

-After Radish (band) broke up, Lattanzi joined Ben Kweller's band on bass.
+After Radish broke up, Lattanzi joined Ben Kweller's band on bass.
 He collaborated with Kweller on the Sha Sha (2002) and On My Way (2004) albums.

 2003–Present: The Lemonheads

-While on tour with Juliana Hatfield, Lattanzi met Evan Dando of The Lemonheads and toured in support of his solo album: Baby I'm Bored.
-Years later, Lattanzi would go on to support the band, playing bass on the 2006 release: The Lemonheads.
+While on tour with Juliana Hatfield, Lattanzi met Evan Dando of The Lemonheads and toured in support of his solo album Baby I'm Bored.
+Years later, Lattanzi would go on to support the band, playing bass on the 2006 release The Lemonheads.
 Lattanzi has performed off and on with the band since 2005.